 - On an iPhone, you can add a battery widget to show the battery percentage of a connected Apple Watch.

 - When your Apple Watch is charging in Nightstand Mode, simply hit the green charging icon to check the battery percentage.

 The Apple Watch uses its gyroscope and accelerometer to instantly turn on the display for easy viewing whenever you raise your wrist.
 Unfortunately, this means that any time you raise your wrist the display will activate.
 Like when you're watching a movie, or raising your hand, or stretching.
-And each time it does, it pings the battery.
+And each time it does, battery life inevitably takes a tiny punch.

 Because watchOS lets you create a handful of customized watch faces you can easily slide between, you should set up a simple black-and-gray watch face to switch over to when you're in a battery bind.
 There are a couple of minimalist faces, like Numerals and X-Large, that are perfect for this.
-Alternatively, if you're really in a spot, you can turn on Grayscale mode by heading to the Accessibility menu in the General section of the Watch app.
+Alternatively, if you're really in a spot, you can turn on Grayscale mode by heading to General > Accessibility.

 There are plenty of fancy graphical tricks in watchOS that are designed to make transitions as seamless as possible, but they also draw a little more power from the processor, which in turn draws a little more life out of that battery.
 If you don't need the neat melding animation to the app home screen or transparency effects when you swipe down on the notification pane, you can turn them both off in the Accessibility menu in the Watch app.